 Injectable testosterone has also shown to increase blood levels of testosterone and DHT in proportion with the dose.
 But gels seem to increase DHT a lot more than the expected increase due to higher testosterone, so some men with benign prostatic inflammation may prefer injections than gels.
 The mechanism for this observation may be based on the fact that they may be more DHT receptors in the skin layers, but no one has really proven this fact.

 As you can see, there is no one-size-fits-all approach that works for everyone.
-Blank statements about one option being better than other have to be done in the context of other factors that go beyond the obvious.
-Convenience, doctor's prescription habits, personal life style, cost, and what your insurance company pays are factors that determine what you use.
+Blank statements about one option being better than others have to be done in the context of other factors that go beyond the obvious.
+Convenience, doctor's prescription habits, personal lifestyle, cost, and what your insurance company pays are factors that determine what you use.

 It is important to follow a strict injection procedure (for helpful tips, see the section on How to Inject Testosterone Safely).
 Some men report soreness in the injection area and experience coughing spells after injecting.
 In rare cases, some men have had infections in the injection site due to unsanitary techniques!

 Commonly Used Injectable Esters for Testosterone Replacement Therapy

 Testosterone esters are modifications made to the testosterone molecule to increase the time the liver breaks it down so that you do not have to inject every day.
 Esters consist of the actual testosterone molecule, with a carbon chain attached to it.
 This carbon chain controls something called the partition coefficient, which translates into how soluble the drug will be once in the bloodstream.
 Also, the larger the carbon chain, the longer the ester, the less soluble the drug is in water, and the longer it stays in your body.
 Also, additions to the basic testosterone molecule make it harder for the liver to break it down, which also increases the time testosterone stays in your system (a good thing since we do not want to deal with injections too frequently).